UKPLab/CARE/docs/source/for_developers/frontend/editor.rst

   The `editorStore.js` file contains the `Editor` class, which wraps the Quill editor.
   It ensures the editor is not reactive and manages its state.

+- **frontend/src/components/editor/EditorDownload.vue**

+  The EditorDownload.vue component provides a hidden Quill editor instance used for exporting documents in delta or HTML format.
+Key features include:

+  - Initializing a hidden editor instance.
+  - Fetching document data and setting the editor's contents.
+  - Providing methods to export the document as a JSON delta file or an HTML file (used in frontend/src/components/dashboard/Documents.vue).

 Delta Conversion Module
 -----------------------